-- 76.1 KDNB is committed to offer the Certificate III in Driving Operations (Bus) ("Certificate III") to new Bus Operators whose hours of work meet the criteria as set by Training Services NSW.
-However, in the event that State and/or Commonwealth Government funding for the traineeship is withdrawn or reduced, consideration will be given to reviewing KDNB's commitment to the program. - 76.2 Certificate III will be made available to interested existing Bus Operators on a voluntary basis.
+- 76.1 TJHB is committed to continuing the Certificate III in Driving Operations (Bus) ("Certificate III") to Bus Operators whose employment transferred from State Transit to TJHB and whose hours of work meet the criteria as set by Training Services NSW. - 76.2 Certificate III will be made available to interested Bus Operators, and whose employment commenced prior to the commencement of this Agreement, on a voluntary basis.

-- 76.3 There will be no deduction in pay or grade for any employee who either does not wish to undertake Certificate III or does not meet the competencies required to attain Certificate III. - 76.4 Employees will be required to collect evidence for recognition of prior learning and attend Recognition of Prior Learning information sessions in their own time. - 76.5 KDNB will provide the training required to complete the remaining units of competency for Certificate III.
+- 76.3 There will be no deduction in pay or grade for any Employee who either does not wish to undertake Certificate III or does not meet the competencies required to attain Certificate III. - 76.4 Employees will be required to collect evidence for recognition of prior learning and attend Recognition of Prior Learning information sessions in their own time. - 76.5 TJHB will provide the training required to complete the remaining units of competency for Certificate III.
 The applicant will be paid to attend training as per this Agreement.
-Should an employee be unsuccessful at the first attempt, a second attempt will not be possible until after other volunteers have had the opportunity.
+Should an Employee be unsuccessful at the first attempt, a second attempt will not be possible until after other volunteers have had the opportunity